 In your car, put trail mix.
 At work, bring fruit.
 In your workout bag, pack that protein or apple.
 Same as before.
 It's healthy.
 It's filling.
 And it regulates your appetite so that when you are ready to order or eat your meal, you are not ordering everything on the menu or gorging.
 Preparation is key.
 Make the time to pack your snacks.
 It saves on average over $4K annually if you pack your breakfast/lunch on workdays AND it saves you from being tempted to make unhealthy food choices.
 If you're already tired of apples, you can really choose any fruit that has a high fiber/high water content to help regulate appetite.

 Statistically, in countries around the world where obesity rates are lower therefore have less chronic health problems, it has been shown the use of smaller plates and utensils is ubiquitous.
 It really is only an American tradition where we think bigger is better in everything.
 In some things but not everything.
 Psychologically, it automatically restricts you to serve yourself less.
 Yes, it is a mind game we can willfully play on our own mind.
 Now just don't go serve yourself a second portion or else it defeats the purpose.
 Right?
 Sit farther from the serving area.
 Have a fruit salad with yogurt and mixed nuts ready to eat after your meal.
 Put away all remaining left overs before you go serve yourself again.
-And if you are trying to lose weight, don't go to buffets or all you can eat.
-You have goals so place yourself in conducive environments to your goals.
+If you are trying to lose weight, don't go to buffets or all you can eat places.
+You have goals so place yourself in conducive environments to those goals.
 It's the little things that collectively helps.

 7. Be aware of your environment: avoid eating in red rooms.